 Because Amazon is not your own platform, you will not be hit by keyword cannibalization, and keep in mind that it is always better to appear on Google searches with an Amazon link, rather than at all.

-Tip: You can add up to 250 characters when working with your Amazon SEO Optimization product keyword.
+Amazon SEO guide tip: You can add up to 250 characters when working with your Amazon SEO Optimization product keyword.
 I definitely recommend getting as close to the limit as you can.

 Product reviews are a big part of Amazon’s platform.
 When a person has bought a product through Amazon, then he or she can review the product afterwards, and thereby Amazon knows which products on the platform that are good and which are not.
 It is important to them because they do not control the products themselves.